juspay/hyperswitch/add_connector.md

 Feel free to connect with us in case of any queries and if you want to confirm the status mapping.

 ### **Test the connector**
-Try running the tests in `orca/crates/router/tests/connectors/{{connector-name}}.rs`.
+Try running the tests in `crates/router/tests/connectors/{{connector-name}}.rs`.
 All tests should pass and add appropiate tests for connector specific payment flows.

 ### **Build payment request and response from json schema**
-Some connectors will provide [json schema](https://developer.worldpay.com/docs/access-worldpay/api/references/payments) for each request and response supported. we can directly convert that schema to rust code by using below script.
+Some connectors will provide [json schema](https://developer.worldpay.com/docs/access-worldpay/api/references/payments) for each request and response supported.
+We can directly convert that schema to rust code by using below script.
 On running the script a `temp.rs` file will be created in `src/connector/<connector-name>` folder

 *Note: The code generated may not be production ready and might fail for some case, we have to clean up the code as per our standards.*